Motor#

 motor_1.set_velocity(velocity, units)

-# Spin the motor and
+# Spin the motor at different velocities

 # Using default velocity